We at Swindon Tuition Centre are committed to ensuring the welfare and safety of all our children in school.

 Both adults and students also have access to electronic reporting methods to allow them to report any safeguarding or wellbeing concerns they have about themselves or others.
 Students are also introduced to websites which can also offer them some support e.g. http://www.swindonlscb.org.uk

-Further details of the Tuition Centre’s safeguarding practices can be found at the Tuition Centre.
-If you have any concerns regarding the safeguarding of any young person, you can contact Bristol Tuition Centre and ask to speak to the Designated Safeguarding Officer.
+If you have any concerns regarding the safeguarding of any young person, you can contact Swindon Tuition Centre and ask to speak to the Designated Safeguarding Lead.
 Alternatively you can contact the Multi Agency Safeguarding Hub by emailing FCP-GCSX@swindon.gcsx.gov.uk

 Telephone: 01793 466903 (during normal office hours which are 8.30am to 4.40pm Monday to Thursday, and 8.30am to 4.00pm Friday).
 The Emergency Duty Service (EDS) is available outside office hours on 01793 436699